Ecological Corridors Project

 Focusing in: Ecological Corridors Participatory Mapping Workshop

-This spring, we gathered in Maitland, Ontario for a participatory mapping workshop as part of our ongoing efforts to restore and protect ecological connectivity in the Frontenac Arch Biosphere Region.
-Participants shared their knowledge of the land by adding stickers to printed maps, confirming the presence of wildlife within the modelled pathways, identifying barriers to wildlife movement, sharing information and knowledge on the cultural significance and history of the landscapes and offering lots of other important information.
+In spring 2025, we were joined by local organizations, municipalities and townships, conservation experts and Indigenous knowledge holders for a participatory mapping workshop.
+Participants shared their knowledge of the land by adding stickers to printed maps, confirming the presence of wildlife within the modelled ecological connections, identifying barriers to wildlife movement, sharing information and knowledge on the cultural significance and history of the landscapes and offering lots of other important information.
 A heartfelt thank you to everyone who joined us – your knowledge, stories, and perspectives are shaping the future of ecological connectivity in the region.

 The feedback gathered at this workshop helped us to refine and ground A2A’s computer-modelled wildlife corridors in local and Indigenous knowledge.
 Following the workshop, we compiled all the feedback – annotated maps, comment cards, and discussion notes – and shared them with the Algonquin to Adirondacks (A2A) Collaborative.
-This input directly informed updates to A2A’s wildlife corridor models, now live on their Data Viewer.
+This input directly informed updates to A2A’s ecological connectivity models (Figure 3), now live in their Data Viewer.

-We will continue to work collaboratively with project partners, local communities and First Nations as we groundtruth the refined wildlife corridors, identify stewardship opportunities and priorities and develop corridor-scale maps to document these priorities.
-We also plan to reach out to local residents and decision makers in the area to find ways that we can all support wildlife moving through and around our communities, along the edges of our properties, across our roads, and over and under our bridges.
+As we move into the next phase and future activities to restore ecological connectivity in the Frontenac Arch Biosphere Region, we will continue to engage with and reach out to local residents and decision-makers to find ways that we can support wildlife moving through and around our communities, along the edges of our properties, across our roads and over/under our bridges!

 How are we using Two-Eyed Seeing and Ethical Space frameworks in this project?